Portfolio

 • Craft lesson plans from 5 textbook units, covering simple present to irregular imperfect

-• Guide, advise and challenge undergraduate students to improve speaking/listening skills
+• Challenge undergraduate students to improve speaking/listening skills

-• Students of all levels, ages, and background; available by appt or walk-in, 5 hrs/week
+• Advise students of all levels, ages, and background

 Bilingual WITS Writer, Writers in the Schools (Houston, TX) Sept 2021 – Jun 2023

-• WITS mission is to bring the joy of creative writing to young learners
+• Planned lessons, managed classes, brought the joy of creative writing to young learners

 Private Tutor, Self-Employed (Global) May 2019 – Jan 2023

-• Bespoke lessons for individuals, covering all language modalities/domains/registers
+• Developed bespoke lessons, covering all language modalities/domains/registers

-• Online classes with former students, coworkers, and referrals (1–1.5hr sessions)
+• Managed weekly load of 1-2 former students, coworkers, and referrals per week

 Storylines Instructor, Wonderworks at UH (Houston, TX) Summer 2022

-• Read, discussed, and analyzed early and modern American literature, as well as films
+• Read, discussed, and analyzed early and modern American literature and cinema

 English Teacher, New York Language Center (New York, NY) Aug 2016 – May 2019

-• Taught adult immigrants, residents, and visa-students, both in group classes and 1-1
+• Taught adult immigrants, residents, and visa-students, in group classes and one-on-one

 University Teaching Assistant, The New School (New York, NY) Jan 2018 – May 2018

-• Additionally, led a weekly 1.5hr discussion section to 20 students in a lecture room
+• Led a weekly 1.5hr discussion section to 20 students

 Substitute Teacher, LCI Language Center (Houston, TX) Feb 2015 – May 2015